bolt/docs/source/howto/making-sure-htaccess-works.md

 ### Enabling Rewritebase.

-If you're setting up Bolt in a subfolder, you might have to uncomment the line with
+If you're setting up Bolt in a subfolder, you might have to uncomment the line for the `RewriteBase` setting.

 Change